Updated: May 31, 2024

 Prebiotics are non-digestible ingredients that provide food for the good bacteria in the GI tract.
 Fermentation of prebiotics in the GI tract aids in your pet’s digestion process.
 Examples of beneficial prebiotics to look for in high-quality food include inulin (chicory root), yeast culture, and hydrolyzed yeast.

 Probiotic supplements are gaining popularity, but aren’t proven to survive the manufacturing process in conventional foods, nor the stomach’s acidic environment.
 We also don’t yet understand which strains exist in the GI tracts of some species.
-Avoid foods with probiotic claims.
+Avoid products with probiotic claims unless one is recommended by your veterinarian.